 Today we call this “the golden rule.”
 However, what most people don’t know is that assorted versions of the rule actually existed before the time of Christ.
 Those versions could be found in Hinduism, Buddhism, and even in the teachings of the Jewish rabbis.
 But the difference was that all of those previous versions stated the rule as a negative command.
 For example, the rabbi Hillel’s version was, “What is hateful to yourself do not to someone else.”
 You see, what Jesus did was put a positive spin on things.
 His teaching was, “It’s not enough just to keep yourself from doing bad to others; you also need to make a point of doing good to them.”

 One Christian realized to his dismay that he had become not only selfish but also very cynical in his attitude toward others.
 So, he determined that each day he would do at least one thing that would brighten the life of someone else.
 What he found was that with each day and each deed, his own happiness grew more and more.

-But one night, as he was going to bed, he realized that he hadn’t made good on his commitment that day.
+But one night, as this Christian was going to bed, he realized that he hadn’t made good on his commitment for that day.
 Since it was late, he decided that the best thing he could do was give someone a phone call.
-The recipient he chose was a man who had been confined to his home a long time by illness.
+The recipient he chose was a man who had been confined to his home for a long time by illness.
 As it turned out, the fellow was absolutely dumbfounded by the call.
-Every so often during the conversation he would ask the Christian, “But why are you calling me?”
+Every so often during the conversation he would ask the Christian, “Why are you calling me?”
 Each time the answer was something along the lines of, “Oh, I was just thinking about you.
 I haven’t been to see you lately, but I intend to come soon.
 In the meantime, I thought I’d call and talk a little.”
 A few days later the sick man’s wife happened to bump into the Christian.
 She told him, “My husband is still not over your call.
 It was a miracle.
 He had just said the day before, ‘Nobody ever calls me.'”